Skip to main content

 The Results

-• Lead information that used to live in WhatsApp conversations and memory is now in a structured CRM with full source attribution, service history, and conversation logs.
+• Lead information that used to live in WhatsApp threads and memory now lives in a structured CRM with full source attribution and conversation logs.
+The owner has a pipeline he can measure.

 About This Engagement